7 Types of Drill Bits You Need

-These bits are designed primarily for metal-work, they’re also good for Standard wood boring.
-Twist drill bits also known as “Carbon steel” bits are very adequate for woodwork.
+These bits are designed primarily for metal-work.
+They’re also suitable for Standard wood-boring.
+Twist drill bits, also known as “Carbon steel” bits, are adequate for woodwork.

-Helpful hint: One problem with twist drill bits is that they are more difficult to center on a precise mark.
-When drilling wood, start a larger hole with a 1/16 inch “pilot hole” to keep a larger twist bit (over ¼ inch) on track.
-Drilling metal is even more difficult so be sure to use a center punch to precisely mark the spot you are drilling.
+Helpful hint: One problem with twist drill bits is that they are more challenging to center on a precise mark.
+When drilling wood, start a large hole with a 1/16 inch “pilot hole” to keep a big twist bit (over ¼ inch) on track.
+Drilling metal is even more difficult, so be sure to use a center punch to precisely mark the spot you are drilling.

-As a woodworker, a complete set of twist drill bits up to one-half inch in diameter will be necessary.
-Twist drill bits larger than 3/8 inch have a "reduced shank" so that the large shaft can fit into your drill.
+As a woodworker, a complete set of twist drill bits up to 1/2 inch in diameter will be necessary.
+Twist drill bits larger than 3/8 inch have a "reduced shank" so that the shaft can fit into your drill.

-I suggest purchasing large bits as needed since they are not that commonly used.
+I suggest purchasing bits greater than 1/2 inch as needed since they are not that commonly used.

-These are my favorite bits for working with wood because they are so precise, however, they are more expensive.
-When just starting out it’s good to have several common sizes such as 1/8, 1/4, 3/8 and 1/2 inch bits.
+These are my favorite bits for working with wood because they are so precise.
+However, they are more expensive.
+When just starting, it’s good to have several standard sizes such as 1/8, 1/4, 3/8, and 1/2 inch bits.

-Fairly inexpensive bits for drilling large holes.
+Relatively inexpensive, Spade bits are for drilling bigger holes.
 Spade bit sets are usually from ¼ inch to 1 ½ inch in diameter.

-A Spade bit has a long “lead point” that makes centering the bit on your mark very effective.
+A Spade bit has a long “lead point” that makes centering the bit on your mark very useful.
 A full assortment of these bits is essential.

-Made with very hard tungsten carbide tips attached to steel twist drill bits these are designed to Bore holes in concrete, brick, or stone.
+Tough tungsten carbide tips are attached to steel twist drill bits.
+Masonry bits can bore holes in concrete, brick, or stone.

-Exceptionally high-quality drill bits for boring larger holes.
+Exceptionally high-quality drill bits, Forstner bits are for boring large holes.
 I recommend purchasing them as needed for your projects as they’re quite expensive.
-They make very clean and flat-bottomed holes that are not affected by varying wood grain or knots. you can even overlap holes with a Forstner Bit and get exceptional results.
+They make very clean and flat-bottomed holes that are not affected by varying wood grain or knots.
+You can even overlap holes with a Forstner Bit and get exceptional results.

 Countersink bits will make a tapered recess to accept the Head of a countersunk wood screw.
-First drill your whole, then set the point of the countersink bit in your hole and run the drill at a hi-speed to make a nice clean countersink.
+First, drill your hole, then set the point of the countersink bit in your hole and run the drill at a hi-speed to make a clean countersink.

-A holesaw blade is clamped to a twist drill that passes through its center.
-Hole saws are generally sold in a set ranging from 1 inch to 3 ½ inches in diameter.
+A hole-saw blade fastens to a twist drill that passes through its center.
+You can purchase Hole-saws in a set ranging from 1 inch to 3 ½ inches in diameter.

-The shank of the bit is secured in your drill and the saw blade spins to cut a large hole.
-These are very useful for projects where you need a large hole all the way through your stock, such as when installing a doorknob or deadbolt lock.
+Secure the shank of the bit in your drill, and the saw blade spins to cut a large hole.
+These are very useful for projects where you need a large hole through your stock, such as when installing a doorknob or deadbolt lock.

-For every screw manufactured today there is a screwdriver bit to fit your drill.
-Most common are Phillips and Torx.
+For every screw manufactured today, there is a screwdriver bit to fit your drill.
+The most common are Phillips and Torx.

 I strongly recommend avoiding the standard slotted wood screw for use with a powered drill screwdriver bit.
 The bit has nothing to anchor it in the screw.
-Every time I have used one it resulted in slipping off the screw gouging the project with the bit and/or drawing blood from myself because it is virtually impossible to keep the screw bit in the slot while it is rotating.
+Every time I have used one, it slipped off the screw, gouging the project with the bit.
+It is virtually impossible to keep the screw bit in the slot while it is rotating.

 Drill bits are an essential part of any woodworkers toolkit.
 Be sure to take a look at your project plans and make your purchases accordingly.
-Of course, you will quickly find that it is much less expensive to buy an assortment of drill bits and accessories than it is to purchase each individual bit one at a time.
-A basic list to have on hand for virtually all projects will include:
+Of course, you will quickly find that it is much less expensive to buy an assortment of drill bits and accessories than it is to purchase each bit one at a time.
+An essential list to have on hand for virtually all projects will include: